Remove Windows Movie Maker virus (Virus Removal Instructions) - Microsoft Support Scam

 What is Windows Movie Maker virus?

-Windows Movie Maker is a legit Microsoft's video editing application that was discontinued in January 2017.[1]
-However, scammers have been noticed spreading a fake version of the program.
-Once users install a bogus software, it delivers an alert that it’s a trial version.
-In order to use the program users have to obtain a license.
+Windows Movie Maker is a legit video editing application developed by Microsoft.
+It was discontinued in January 2017.[1]
+Nonetheless, cybercriminals are spreading a fake version of this app.
+Once it's installed on a Windows computer, it delivers a message that states that it's a trial version of the final product and if users want full access to the app, they have to buy a license.

-Therefore, Windows Movie Maker virus spread as a fake video editing software.
+Therefore, the virus spread as a fake video editing software.
 It has an official download website windows-movie-maker.org which might appear on the top of the Google search results when users enter “movie maker” keywords.
 The similarity of the names might trick users into downloading the program themselves.

 However, security programs might detect this cyber threat under the Win32/Hoax.MovieMaker name.
-According to the ESET analysis,[2] Windows Movie Maker scam was the thirst most detected malware worldwide on the 5th of November 2017.
+According to the ESET analysis,[2] the scam was the third most detected malware worldwide on the 5th of November 2017.
 The majority of victims were in the Philippines, Israel, Finland,[3] and Denmark.

-The purpose of the Windows Movie Maker malware is to convince users into buying the license of the fraudulent video editing program.
+The purpose of this malware is to convince users into buying the license of the fraudulent video editing program.
 After the installation, users find out that they have downloaded a free trial of the program.
-This fact should seem suspicious because the legit version of Windows Movie Maker was always free of charge.
+This fact should seem suspicious because the legit version of the app was always free of charge.

 While using a fake version of the program, users receive pop-ups saying: